City Policy Agenda

 - Ensure that mayoral appointees to the BSA have relevant professional accreditation.

 - Acknowledge 197-a plans by reconciling them with other development plans in strategic planning.

 MAYORAL CONTROL OF CITY SCHOOLS

-- Seek renewal of mayoral control while ensuring that the governance system encourages accountability, provides transparency, engages more parents, and respects democratic participation.
+- Make mayoral control permanent, while ensuring that the governance system encourages accountability, provides transparency, engages more parents, and respects democratic participation.

 2013 City Policy Agenda